 Minudie is a fairly isolated area of Nova Scotia between the mouth of River Hebert and the Cumberland Basin.
-Originally occupied by the Mi’kmaq and later farmed by Acadians before the Deportation, the area became part of a grant made to Frederick Wallet DesBarres in 1764.
+Originally occupied by the Mi’kmaq and later farmed by Acadians before the Deportation, the area became part of a grant made to Joseph Frederick Wallet DesBarres in 1764.
 DesBarres was essentially an absentee landlord, and, having established ten Acadian families who had returned from exile as tenants on his land, he departed to pursue other interests, leaving his mistress, Mary Cannon, to administer the estate.

 DesBarres’s tenants paid rent in kind from the crops grown on the reclaimed marshland known as the Elysian Fields.
 Mary Cannon spent much of her time at Castle Frederick, near Windsor, and for a time, Amos Peck Seaman acted as her agent, collecting rent and managing the estate’s day-to-day business.

 Seaman was already familiar with Minudie when he became a tenant of the DesBarres estate in 1823.
 He had first set foot there in 1796 at the age of eight, after running away from his home in Sackville, New Brunswick, and paddling a leaky canoe across the Cumberland Basin.
 He was taken in by an Acadian family, but soon returned home and became a partner with his brother in a shipbuilding and trading business.

 When Seaman returned to Minudie, his duties took him all over the area, and he became aware of the deposits of sandstone found on the higher ground south of the marshes and extending into the sea.
 The Acadians used this stone to sharpen their implements, and Seaman saw its potential for the manufacture of grindstones.
 He dissolved the partnership with his brother, leased land for quarries on the DesBarres estate, and went into business with a man named William Fowler.